|HTR Contact: Sarah Alessio Shea

 For questions email Sarah Alessio Shea

-PA Resources Council wishes to thank all of our sponsors, partner organizations, contractors, and volunteers for making the 2013 Hard to Recycle Collections one of the most successful years ever in the ten plus year history of the events!
-2013 brought some new partners into the mix including NOVA and the Appliance Warehouse who accepted polystyrene packaging material at all of this year’s events as well as GTECH who collected waste oil at our final event.
-PRC was excited and amazed by the response from the general public of the addition of these materials.
-As always PRC thanks our e-waste recycling partner eLoop LLC for their amazing work this event season and the Allegheny County Health Department for their continued support of these events.
-See below for event and overall totals for 2013.
-We are looking forward to what 2014 will bring!
+PA Resources Council wishes to thank all of our sponsors, partner organizations, volunteers, and contractors for making the 2014 Hard to Recycle Collections one of the most successful years ever in the ten plus year history of the events!
+PRC was excited and amazed by the response from the general public at this yearís events and it shows in the total amounts of participants and material recycled!
+PRC thanks eLoop, Liberty Tire, and the Appliance Warehouse for their amazing work this event season and the Allegheny County Health Department, NOVA Chemical, Duquesne Light Watt Choices, Colcom Foundationt, and The Heinz Endowments for their continued support of these events.
+See below for event and overall totals for 2014.
+We are looking forward to what 2015 will bring!

 Through the generous support from The Heinz Endowments, the Pennsylvania Resources Council is able to provide the following indoor recycling drop offs that are open to the public year-round: